TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Proofs of Results for Static Failure Models

-Now construct execution $\world_3$ by appending actions of $\world_2$ to $\world_1$.
-If $\world_3$ is indeed a valid execution, then it violates safety as $W$ finishes before $R$, but $R$ returns the initial value instead of value $v$ written by $W$. $\world_1$ is valid on its own, so we only need to show that actions of $\world_2$ are valid if they occur at the end of $\world_1$.
-First, $\world_2$ only includes actions at replicas $F_2 \cup G$.
-Second, $F_2$ have no action in $\world_1$, so they are in the initial state as required by $\world_2$.
-Finally, $\world_2$ expects replicas in $G$ to be in the initial state after restarting, which is allowed since $|G| \le min(r, b) \le r$, thus allowing replicas in $G$ to roll back upon restart.
-This results in $\world_3$ being a valid execution that violates the safety of $\alg{}{'}$, thus contradicting $\alg{}{'}$'s safety, so such an $\alg{}{'}$ cannot exist. \end{proof}
+Now construct execution $\world_3$ by appending actions of $\world_2$ to $\world_1$ and rolling back replicas in $G$ upon every restart (Figure~\ref{fig:lower}).
+If $\world_3$ is indeed a valid execution, then it violates safety as $W$ finishes before $R$, but $R$ returns the initial value instead of value $v$ written by $W$. $\world_1$ is valid on its own, so we only need to see whether the actions of $\world_2$ are valid if they occur at the end of $\world_1$.
+First, $\world_2$ only includes message receive actions at replicas $F_1 \cup G$.
+Second, $F_1$ have no receive actions in $\world_1$, so they are in the initial state as required by $\world_2$.
+Third, $\world_2$ expects replicas in $G$ to be in the initial state after restarting, which is the case since replicas in $G$ are rolled back upon restart in $\world_3$.
+Finally, the only crash events are those of replicas in $G$ crashing and restarting with rollback, and since $|G| \le \min(r,b) \le r$, $\world_3$ is $\FCRR{k,r,b}\text{-valid}$.
+This results in $\world_3$ being a $\FCRR{k,r,b}\text{-valid}$ execution that violates the safety of $\alg{}{}$, thus contradicting $\alg{}{}$'s safety, so such an $\alg{}{}$ cannot exist. \end{proof}